 It is tricky to know how much detail is the right amount to include, because what you do not include is also interpretation.
 In short, when writing alt-text, you should strive to briefly present the most relevant information without over-interpreting, but you should recognize that some interpretation is inevitable and make sure that it is appropriate to the way the image is being used in context.

-Infographics are very difficult to describe with alt-text.
-Always provide any information conveyed in an infographic in an additional alternate form.
+Infographics and flowcharts are very difficult to describe with alt-text.
+Always provide any information conveyed in a complex infographic or flowchart, especially if it is an image file, in an alternate text-based form.

 Special Considerations for Tables and Graphs

 Tables and graphs constitute a special issue for accessibility.
 Graphs can be described with alt-text like images, but frequently they contain so much data the alt-text would be too long.
 Therefore, it is best to contextualize the graph for everyone with a short summary of the takeaways from the graph in the main text, not the alt-text, and use the alt-text just to describe what the graph covers (e.g. “bar graph showing the upward trend in the percentage of female students at Champlain College over time”).
 Learn more from this article on image and graph description.

 Tables create confusion for screen-readers about what order to read the contents in, and it may also be more difficult to understand a table via screen-reader even if it’s read correctly.

 For documents you create, when possible, try to avoid tables.
 Many faculty use tables to organize grading breakdowns and course schedules in their syllabi; finding another way to provide this information promotes better accessibility.

 In some cases, tables cannot be avoided–for example, data tables in an article.
 The screen-reader legibility of a table depends on how it is “tagged” (that is, the invisible organizational structure provided for screen-readers).
 Please see our article on accessible PDFs for more information about tagging for accessibility.